kalv25/azure-network-watcher/docs/labs/lab-02/index.md

 az network watcher configure --resource-group 'iac-ws6-networkwatcher-rg' --locations 'northeurope' --enabled
 ```

-## Task #3 - enable Network Watcher in `northeurope` region using Bicep
+## Task #3 - enable Network Watcher in `norwayeast` region using Bicep

 If you want to customize the name of a Network Watcher instance to follow your company's naming conventions, you should use PowerShell, REST API or Bicep methods.
-Let's deploy a Network Watcher instance in `northeurope` region using Bicep.
+Let's deploy a Network Watcher instance in `norwayeast` region using Bicep.

 Create new file called `main.bicep` and paste the following code: